Lucas5ucc/Lucas5ucc/README.md

         databases: [ "MySql", "sqlite"],

     },
-    architecture: [],
-    currentFocus: "No Focus point at this time",

     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```